George W. Norris: House insurgent

 In 1900 Norris relocated to the larger town of McCook, where he became active as a Republican in local politics.
 In 1902, running as a Republican, he was elected to the House of Representatives for Nebraska's 5th congressional district.
 In that election, he was supported by the railroads; however, in 1906 he broke with them, supporting Theodore Roosevelt's plans to regulate rates for the benefit of shippers, such as the merchants who lived in his district.

 Rising to prominence as an insurgent in the House of Representatives, Norris led the 1910 revolt against House Speaker Joseph G. Cannon.
-At the time, the Speaker's position held enormous unchecked power.
-Norris convened with House Democrats to introduce a resolution reducing the Speaker's powers.
-The successful resolution ended the Speaker's control over legislation by reducing his influence on the House Rules Committee, which is responsible for passing most legislation to the floor for a vote.
-This reform ultimately had mixed results for Progressives.
-A new, larger Rules Committee replaced the Speaker as the gatekeeper of House legislation, so the Speaker's power was redistributed, not eliminated.
+At the time, the Speaker's position held enormous unchecked power and he was often called "Czar Cannon."
+The Speaker was the chairman of the House Rules Committee, which decides which bills will be brought to the House floor for consideration.
+The Rules Committee then had just five members: the Speaker, two of his majority allies, and two minority members.
+The three-to-two ratio meant the Speaker almost always got his way.

+On March 17, 1910, Norris introduced a resolution to expand the Rules Committee and remove the Speaker as chairman.
+Norris "sought to create a legislative process independent of any one party leader while empowering different ideological blocs on the committee."
+The resolution was approved by a vote of 191–156; more than 40 Republicans voted against Cannon.
+This move successfully ended the Speaker's czarist control over legislation by removing him from the Rules Committee and ensuring the committee was less susceptible to his influence.

 In January 1911, Norris helped create the National Progressive Republican League and served as its vice president.
-He originally supported Robert M. La Follette, Sr. for the 1912 presidential nomination but then switched to Theodore Roosevelt.
-However, he chose not to leave the Republicans and join Roosevelt's Progressive Party.
-He instead ran for the Senate as a Republican.
+He endorsed fellow Progressive Republican Robert M. La Follette, Sr. in the 1912 presidential primaries, even urging former president Theodore Roosevelt to bow out of the Republican primary in support of La Follette.
+When incumbent president William Howard Taft won the Republican nomination, Roosevelt formed the progressive Bull Moose Party in order to remain in the race (the party disbanded in 1916).
+Norris supported Roosevelt in the general election.